-Unlike other apps, Space doesn’t believe that filtering an app won’t affect your habit because you’ll soon find an alternative habit.
+Unlike other apps, Space doesn’t believe that filtering an app will help you, you would soon find an alternative habit.
 Like when your toys were taken away during study time, staring at the wall seemed more interesting than actually studying.
-Or you have a habit of compulsively turning the screen on to check if there is something a new notification (just like compulsively checking the fridge hoping, it would have something new this time).
+Or you have a habit of compulsively turning the screen on to check if there is something a new notification.

-Space lets you set a time limit on the usage of the phone and the number of times you turn on the phone screen.
-When you set this and turn the timer on.
-App silently counts everything in the background.
+SWhat Space does is, it lets you set a time limit for the usage of your phone and also the number of times you are allowed to turn on the screen.
+Once you set this and turn it on, the app silently counts everything in the background.
 Let’s say you’ve reached to the maximum number of unlocks per day, it’ll send you a notification that you’ve run out of unlocks.
-You can also compare your progress up to 60 days with your friends.
+You can also compare your progress for up to 60 days with your friends.

 Pros: intuitive layout and approach.

 Cons: not very effective at reducing app usage time with non-intrusive notifications.